nanvel/blog/2017/11/trading.md

 - Often can be found on significant levels (round prices, support/resistance)
 - Large numbers of stop orders can be found behind large volumes (that can cause a price spike after the price is broken)
-- Makes send to put orders before large volumes, so there will be more chances for them to be executed
+- Makes sense to put orders before large volumes, so there will be more chances for them to be executed
 - Makes sense to put stops behind large volumes, so there will be fewer chances for them to be executed
 - Price can be moved towards large volumes by large players, and then they can consume large liquidity at a good price and don't cause large price change
 - Large volumes can be removed or moved a bit (if the intention was just price manipulation without the order to be executed)